Ipstenu/varnish-http-purge/readme.txt

 Stable tag: 4.7.0
 Requires PHP: 5.6

-Automatically empty Varnish Cache when content on your site is modified.
+Automatically empty proxy cached content when your site is modified.

 == Description ==